Derek Lyng

 Derek Thomas Lyng (born 4 July 1978) is an Irish hurling manager and former player.
-He has been manager of the Kilkenny senior hurling team since 2022.
+He was also the manager of the Kilkenny senior hurling team from 2022 until 2026.

 Playing career

 Waterford Institute of Technology

 As a student at the Waterford Institute of Technology, Lyng joined the senior hurling team during his second year but found it difficult to break onto the starting fifteen.
 On 28 February 1999, he won a Fitzgibbon Cup medal after coming on as a substitute in the 4–15 to 3–12 defeat of University College Cork in the final.

 Emeralds

 Lyng joined the Emeralds club in Urlingford at a young age and played in all grades at juvenile and underage levels.
 He enjoyed championship success in the minor grade before eventually joining the club's top adult team in the Kilkenny Junior Championship.

 On 31 October 1999, Lyng was selected at right wing-back when Emeralds qualified to play Carrickshock in the Kilkenny Junior Championship final.
 He ended the game on the losing side after a 1–06 to 0–08 defeat.

 On 7 October 2001, Lyng lined out at midfield when Emeralds qualified for a second Kilkenny Junior Championship final in two seasons.
-He ended the game with a winners' medal following the 3–11 to 1–11 defeat of Windgap.
+He ended the game with a winner's medal following the 3–11 to 1–11 defeat of Windgap.

 After more than a decade in the Kilkenny Intermediate Championship, Emeralds qualified for the final on 20 October 2013.
 Lyng was selected at right wing-forward and was held scoreless in the 2–12 to 2–11 defeat by Rower-Inistioge.